Serbs of Mostar

+The Serbs of Mostar are one of traditional ethnic communities living in Mostar, city in Bosnia and Herzegovina.

 History

 18th and 19th centuries

 In the 18th and 19th centuries, many Serbs from Mostar were merchants and traders.
-They formed business communities in Vienna, Trieste, Novi Sad, in the Republic of Venice, as well as in the Republic of Ragusa (Dubrovnik), Zara (Zadar) and other towns (See: Triestine Serbs).
-The resultant wealth lead to a rise in their social status and funded a cultural and artistic flowering.
-In 1863, the construction of a large new church was begun, the Cathedral of the Holy Trinity.
-It was initially supervised by the little-known Spasoje Vulić, but was completed by Andrey Damyanov (who was also the builder of the Serbian Orthodox Cathedral in Sarajevo, constructed in a similar style around the same time).
+They formed business communities in Vienna, Trieste, Novi Sad, in the Republic of Venice, as well as in the Republic of Ragusa (Dubrovnik), Zara (Zadar) and other towns.
+Their accumulated wealth raised their position in society and sponsored a vibrant cultural and artistic bloom.
+In 1863, the construction of a large new church was begun, the Holy Trinity Cathedral.
+It was initially supervised by the little-known Spasoje Vulić, but was completed by Andrey Damyanov (who also designed of the Cathedral of the Nativity of the Theotokos in Sarajevo, constructed in a similar style around the same time).
 The works were financed locally, as well as by wealthy Serbs from the Austrian Empire and the Ottoman Sultan Abdülaziz (in the amount of 25,000 groschen).

-Vidovdan massacre
+World War II

-Mostar was part of the Nazi puppet state known as the Independent State of Croatia, along with the rest of Bosnia and Herzegovina.
-The Ustasha fascist government was led by Ante Pavelić in Zagreb, and its view of Serbs was akin to the Nazi German view of Jews.
+Mostar was part of the Nazi puppet state Independent State of Croatia, along with the rest of Bosnia and Herzegovina.
+The Ustasha fascist regime led by Ante Pavelić view of Serbs in a way akin to the Nazi German view of Jews.
 The persecution of the town's Serbs began in the summer of 1941.
-The events of 24–28 June 1941 are known by Serbs as the "Vidovdan slaughter" (Видовдански Покољ), as 28 June is Vidovdan in the Serbian Orthodox calendar.
+The events of 24–28 June 1941 are known by Serbs as the "Vidovdan Massacre" (Vidovdanski pokolj), as 28 June is Vidovdan in the Serbian Orthodox calendar.
 Mass arrests of town's Serbs by the Ustashas began on the afternoon of 24 June 1941.
 The most prominent Serb traders, teachers, and priests of the Serbian Orthodox Church were among those arrested, as well as workers and farmers, some 450 in total from 24 to 26 June 1941.
 Some were killed on the night following the beginning of the arrests, while some were thrown into cave-pits and others were killed on the banks of the Neretva river.
 Almost thirty of Mostar's Serb citizens were thrown into a cave-pit above the village of Čitluk, about 10 km from the town.
 Many others - at least 160 people - were stabbed to death or beaten to death with large rocks, mallets and metal bars.
 The entire brotherhood of Žitomislić monastery was arrested by the Ustasha on 27 June 1941, and driven to the village of Blizanci, where they were tortured and killed, some being thrown alive into the Vidonja cave-pit.
 Serbs in the villages surrounding Mostar were also targeted and murdered.
 In the following months, many Serbs from Mostar and the surrounding area were transported to Ustasha concentration camps, mainly Jasenovac, while many others fled to Nazi-occupied Serbia.
 Around 8,000 Serbs lived in Mostar before the massacres started on 24 June 1941, and by the end of August only around 850 remained.